keybase/bot-sshca/README.md

 ## kssh

 `kssh` is the replacement SSH binary.
 It automatically pulls config files from KBFS.

+# Integration Tests

+This project contains integration tests that can be run via `./integrationTest.sh`.
+Note that prior to running the integration tests you need to fill in the file in `tests/env.sh`.

 # Getting Started (local environment)